 The services of the Counseling Center address personal, academic and vocational problems.
 In addition, the Counseling Center is available to victims of sexual assault and can provide crisis intervention assistance, emotional support, information, and referrals to medical, police and other pertinent services.
 Information discussed during counseling sessions is confidential.

 The services of the Counseling Center are offered for no fee to all members of the Pace University community.
-More information about counseling services can be obtained at https://www.pace.edu/counseling
+More information about counseling services can be obtained online.

 PRIVACY POLICY ON EDUCATION RECORDS